 Debt write-offs are common in property management business.
 But it can be minimized by having a proper accounts receivable plan in place.

 Have you already sent late rent notice, made phone calls, even imposed a late fee and nothing seems to be working?
-Or may me the tenant has been evicted and untraceable.
-Nothing … Not sure what to do next?
+Or may me the tenant has been evicted and is untraceable now.
+Not sure what to do next?

-Involving a Collection Agency at the earliest will mitigate the risk since they are experts in collecting money.
+Involving a Collection Agency at the earliest will improve cash flow and mitigate the risk since they are experts in collecting money.
 That’s what the debt collectors do all day long, every single working day of their life.

 Check this: Cost of hiring a collection agency